-18. Were Section 902 cost limit calculations performed by District economists according to ER 1105-2-100, Appendix G, Table G-4 Note that use of the Section 902 Analysis Certified Tool is acceptable in lieu of Table G-4.
+18. Were Section 902 cost limit calculations performed by District economists consistent with ER 1105-2-100, Appendix G, Table G-4?
+Note that use of the Section 902 Analysis Certified Tool is acceptable in lieu of Table G-4.